Peugeot 106: Phase I (1991–1996)

 In right-hand drive markets such as the United Kingdom, power steering was not available on Phase I cars as there was no space for the power steering pump.
 This was rectified on Phase II cars, where power steering was available as standard in higher specification models, or as an option on lower specification models.
 As for the Saxo, air-conditioning was never an option on right-hand drive 106s, because the blower motor was mounted in the bulkhead on the driver's side.
 As a result, there was insufficient space available to accommodate the evaporator, except by first ducting the air flow to the passenger side and then at the expense of the glovebox.
 Although an after-market kit was available that did exactly this, the resultant pressure loss made the system noisy and ineffective.
 The blower motor could also not be easily relocated, since the windscreen wiper motor was mounted in the passenger side space.

 The initial engine range had 1.0, 1.1 and 1.4 petrol engines.
 An economic 1.4-litre diesel was added in August 1992.
 In late 1994, the 1.4 diesel was replaced by a larger, slightly more powerful but considerably torquier 1.5-litre derivative.
-The early 1.0 and 1.1s were carburetted, but were replaced with fuel injection after a year due to EC emissions requirements.
+The early 1.0 and 1.1s had carburettors, but these were replaced by fuel injection after a year due to EC emissions requirements.
 The lowest-priced 1.0 XN was discontinued for the French market in October 1994, meaning that the French range began with the 1.1-litre engine from then on.